Kiama railway station: History

-Platforms & services
+Platforms and services

-Kiama has one island platform with two faces.
+Kiama has one island platform with two sides.
 It is serviced by NSW TrainLink South Coast line electric services from Sydney and diesel multiple unit services from Bomaderry.
-Services to Sydney Central & Bomaderry usually depart from platform 2, while platform 1 is used for terminating services.
+Services to Sydney Central and Bomaderry usually depart from platform 2, while platform 1 is used when platform 2 is occupied by a terminating train.

 Transport links

-Premier Illawarra operates one route via Kiama station:
+Premier Illawarra operates one bus route via Kiama station, under contract to Transport for NSW: